Rohitkr2002/Rohitkr2002/README.md

 ---

+## 🌱 Currently Learning

+- Advanced SQL queries and window functions
+- Power BI dashboard storytelling
+- Python for data analysis and automation
+- API integration for practical applications
+- Better project structuring and deployment workflows

+---

 ## 🎯 Career Goals

-- Start my career as a Data Analyst or Web Developer
+- Start my professional journey as a Data Analyst or Web Developer
-- Build meaningful projects that solve real problems
+- Work on meaningful projects that solve real-world problems
-- Improve my technical and communication skills continuously
+- Strengthen my technical, analytical, and communication skills
-- Work with teams where I can learn, contribute, and grow
+- Contribute to teams where I can learn, build, and grow consistently

 ---